notrexxx/Private-events/README.md

 # Prerequisites

-- Have Ruby installed
+- Ruby 3.0.
+- Rails 6.1.3
+- SQLite3
+- Node.js
+- Yarn

 # Getting Started

-- Run this command in your OS terminal: `git clone https://github.com/notrexxx/members-only.git` to get a copy of the project.
+- Run this command in your OS terminal: `git clone https://github.com/notrexxx/Private-events.git` to get a copy of the project.

 # Usage
 To run the application please: